Every company wants to increase hiring efficiency.

 An applicant tracking system can help you wade through hundreds of applications and find the right candidate.

-Additionally, an automated system to set up one-way screening interviews can help you quickly and efficiently weed out unqualified candidates and focus your time on those who have a serious chance of landing the job.
+Additionally, an automated system to set up one-way screening interviews (also referred to as asynchronous interviews) can help you quickly and efficiently weed out unqualified candidates and focus your time on those who have a serious chance of landing the job.

 However you decide to conduct interviews, it’s important to have a structured process in place.